Assisted suicide in the United States: Montana

 Aid in dying is legal in Montana through a state supreme court decision.
 In Baxter v.
 Montana (2009) the Montana Supreme Court ruled in a 5–2 decision that state law allows for terminally ill Montanans to request lethal medication from a physician under existing statutes, in 2009.
 The Attorney General of the state of Montana sought an appeal from the Montana Supreme Court, but the court, by a decision of five to two, affirmed the lower court's ruling on the state law.
 The Court did, however, limit the scope of the decision by not determining if the state's constitution protected the right.

+The extent of the practice of AID in Montana post-Baxter is not known because there is no statute governing the practice.
+There is no mandated annual collection and reporting of data.
+Anecdotal evidence reflects that some Montana physicians provide AID.
+Clinicians consider the practice to be "in the closet", despite the Baxter decision.

 New Jersey

 A New Jersey Assembly committee voted in favor of assisted suicide legislation, and the full state Assembly voted on Assemblyman John Burzichelli's bill, known as A 2270, the New Jersey Death with Dignity Act, on November 13, 2014, although the bill failed to receive a vote in the Senate.
 The bill would have required patients with a terminal disease to first verbally request a prescription from their attending physician, followed by a second verbal request at least 15 days later and one request in writing signed by two witnesses.
 In addition, the attending physician would have to offer the patient a chance to rescind their request.
 Governor Chris Christie, at the time the bill was going through a legislative review and voting, vowed to veto any bills related to allowing assisted suicide.

 State Senator Nicolas Scutar introduced the Aid in Dying for the Terminally Ill Act in January 2018.
 The bill was passed on the State Assembly on March 25, 2019, and it was signed by Governor Phil Murphy on April 12, 2019, making New Jersey the 7th state to legalize assisted suicide.
 The law went into effect on August 1, 2019.

+As of December 2024, 287 terminally ill people have used prescription drugs to die since the inception of the bill.
+In 2023 alone, 101 terminally ill individuals used prescription drugs to die, with 80% being over the age of 65, 57% being female, and 53% having graduated from a four-year college or holding another advanced degree.